Maximum Entropy Population-Based Training for Zero-Shot Human-AI Coordination: Method

 \subsection{Population Diversity}

-Motivated by maximum entropy RL, we want to make the policy population exploratory and diverse.
-First, by utilizing the maximum entropy bonus, we encourage each policy itself to be incentive and multi-modal.
-Secondly, to encourage the policies in the population, $\set{\pi^{(1)}, \pi^{(2)}, ..., \pi^{(n)}}$, to be complementary and mutually different, we naturally utilize the cross entropy objective~\cite{murphy2012machine}.
-Formally, we define the Population Diversity (PD) as the combination of the sum of the entropy of each agent's policy and the sum of the Cross Entropy (CE) between each pair of agents in the population.
+Motivated by maximum entropy RL, we want to make the policies in the population exploratory and diverse.
+First, by utilizing the maximum entropy bonus, we encourage each policy itself to be exploratory and multi-modal.
+Secondly, to encourage the policies $\set{\pi^{(1)}, \pi^{(2)}, ..., \pi^{(n)}}$ in the population to be complementary and mutually different, we utilize the KL divergence of each policy pair in the population as part of our objective.
+Formally, we define the \textit{Population Diversity} (PD) as a combination of the average entropy of each agent's policy and the average KL-divergence between each agent pair in the population.
 Mathematically,

-where cross entropy (CE) and entropy ($\ent$) are defined as follows:
+where KL-divergence ($\KL$) and entropy ($\ent$) are defined as follows:

-This objective not only captures single agent's diversity but also encourage multiple agents to be far from each other.
-However, the population diversity objective is not safe to be maximized as a reward function, since cross entropy is unbound.
-Besides, evaluating the population diversity objective has a quadratic runtime complexity of $O(n^2)$, where $n$ is the population size.
+Although the PD objective not only captures a single agent's explorability but also encourages agents' policies to be mutually distinct, evaluating this objective requires a quadratic runtime complexity of $O(n^2)$, where $n$ is the population size.
+Besides, as the KL-divergence is unbounded, optimizing this objective as part of the reward function may lead to convergence issues.